malkavi/grout/USER_GUIDE.md

 ## Platform Directory Mapping

-On this screen you map your RomM platforms to directories on your device.
+On this screen, you map your RomM platforms to directories on your device.
 This tells Grout where to put the games that you download.

 ![Grout preview, platform mapping](.github/resources/user_guide/platform_mapping.png "Grout preview, platform mapping")